truenas/middleware/docs/userguide/freenas_sharing.rst

    **Before continuing to the next step,** confirm that at least one snapshot for each defined task is displayed in the :menuselection:`Storage --> Snapshots` tab.
 When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

 #.
-Go to :menuselection:`Sharing --> Windows (CIFS) Shares`.
-Highlight a share and click its "Edit" button then its "Advanced Mode" button.
-Click the
-   "Periodic Snapshot Task" drop-down menu and select the periodic snapshot task to use for that share.
-Repeat for each share being configured as a shadow copy.
-For this example, the share named "/mnt/volume1/user1" is configured to use a periodic snapshot task that was configured to take snapshots of the
-   "/mnt/volume1/user1" dataset and the share named "/mnt/volume1/user2" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user2" dataset.

-#.
 Verify that the CIFS service is set to "ON" in :menuselection:`Services --> Control Services`.